-• Provide a copy of the local Individual Training Account Policy and describe how training services outlined in WIOA Sec.
-134 will be provided through the use of individual training accounts, including, if contracts for training services will be used, how the use of such contracts will be coordinated with the use of individual training accounts under that chapter, and how the Local Board will ensure informed customer choice in the selection of training programs regardless of how the training services are to be provided (§ 679.560(b)(18)); and
+3. How training services outlined in WIOA Sec.
+134 will be provided through the use of individual training accounts, including, if contracts for training services will be used, how the use of such contracts will be coordinated with the use of individual training accounts under that chapter, and how the Local Board will ensure informed customer choice in the selection of training programs regardless of how the training services are to be provided (§ 679.560(b)(18));

 The local Individual Training Account Policy is attached.
 The Board does not execute contract training.
 DCEO has issued a new policy for demand occupations since the plan was approved which defines demand occupations.
 As such, DCEO Policy Letter 20-NOT-08 Demand Occupation Training list defines what demand occupations are and what occupations are allowed to be funded under an ITA.
-Customers are provided the Illinois workNet link that lists all approved training providers and programs to help them make an informed choice on a training provider.
+Customers are provided the Illinois workNet link that lists all approved training providers and programs through the scholarship intake application in order to help them make an informed choice on a training provider.
 Career planners also work with customers using the state's eligible training provider list in the selection of a training provider to ensure customer choice when developing the individual employment plan or individual service strategy.

-Provide a copy of the local training provider approval policy and procedures.
-Describe how the Local Board will ensure the continuous improvement of eligible providers of services through the system and that the providers will meet the employment needs of local employers, workers and jobseekers.
+4. How the Local Board will ensure the continuous improvement of eligible providers of services through the system and that the providers will meet the employment needs of local employers, workers and jobseekers; and